 Cost of Running a Blog Summary

-The bottom line is you need to have the drive, motivation, patience, and a little bit of money to make a blog successful.
+The bottom line is you need the drive, motivation, patience, and a little money to make a blog successful.
 If I had read this article with the cost of running a blog all spelled out like this, I would have given it another thought.
-No sense in sugar-coating it, making a blog is a lot.
+No sense in sugar-coating it; making a blog is a lot.

 The truth is I had NO IDEA how much hard work and money would be needed to make a blog.
 I have a high level of respect for anyone who successfully created and stuck with their blog.
 I know just how time-consuming and thankless it can really be.